Much like the roads that President Biden and Congress want to fix, the infrastructure bill is in gridlock.

 Vale had the classic problem of being a nice house in a bad neighborhood.
 Resource stocks have done poorly since the 2008 crisis, and so have most emerging markets.
 Vale is both a resource stock and an emerging market stock.
 It never stood a chance.

 But something changed in 2020.
 Emerging markets finally bottomed out.
 And with almost every country in the world resorting to extraordinary monetary policy, inflation hedges started performing again.
-Vale stock has nearly tripled off of its 52-week lows.
+Vale stock has more than tripled since hitting lows in March 2020.

 Vale Stock Rating

-Value — Here’s where it gets fun.
+Here’s where it gets fun.
 It’s rare to see stocks that rate well on momentum and value.
-Generally, if the stock has momentum, it’s not cheap.
-Vale rates at a 78 here, meaning that it is cheaper than all but 21% of the stocks in our universe.
-Not bad!
+Most of the time, if the stock has momentum, it’s not cheap.
+Vale rates at a 93, meaning that it is “cheaper” than all but 7% of the stocks in our universe.
+And that value rating jumped 15 points since I last wrote about Vale!

-Quality — Vale also rates well based on quality, scoring a 78.
+Quality —Vale also rates well based on quality, scoring a 95.
 Finding a stock that rates well in the trifecta of value, momentum and quality … well, that’s unicorn territory.
-Our quality rating is based around debt management and profitability.
+We base our quality rating on debt management and profitability.
 So, Vale is a profitable company that manages its balance sheet responsibly.

 Size — Alas, you can’t win ‘em all.
-Vale is a large company with a market capitalization of $97 billion, so it rates low on our size scale at a 2.
+Vale is a large company with a market cap of almost $112 billion, so it rates low on our size scale at a 3.

 Bottom line: It’s still early, and a lot can happen this year.
 But I think 2021 is shaping up to be a great year for materials stocks like Vale.